Canadian Food Inspection Agency (CFIA)

 Key Responsibilities and Management

-The CFIA's mandate encompasses a broad spectrum of responsibilities, including food safety, animal health, and plant protection.
-The agency is responsible for the inspection of food products, investigating food safety incidents, and providing guidance on food regulations.
-The CFIA is led by a President, supported by a team of professionals who specialize in various aspects of food safety and regulation.
-Its operations are crucial for maintaining consumer confidence in Canada’s food products.
+The CFIA’s mandate spans food safety, animal health, and plant protection.
+It is tasked with inspecting food products, investigating food safety incidents, and offering guidance on food regulations.
+The agency is managed by a President, supported by experts in various fields of food safety and regulation.

 Significant Events